arbazahmed07/arbazahmed07/README.md

 # 👋 Hi, I'm **Arbaz**
 🎓 **CSE Student** at **VNR VJIET** | 💻 **Full-Stack Developer** | 🌱 Passionate about **App Development**, **Open Source**, and **Competitive Programming**

 ---

 ## 🚀 **What I Do**
 I love building impactful projects that solve real-world problems.
-Some of my key projects include:
+I'm especially passionate about full-stack development, AI, and gamification.
+Some highlights of my work include:

-- 🎥 **Anime Explorer** – A platform for exploring and discovering anime.
+- 🎥 Built **Anime Explorer** – A blazing fast anime streaming platform using Next.js, SSG/SSR, and HLS.
-- 💬 **Chat App** – A real-time messaging app built with the MERN stack.
+- 💬 Created a **Chat App** with real-time messaging, group chats, and online presence using Socket.io.
-- 🔍 **Lost and Found** – An app designed to help people find and report lost items.
+- 🔍 Developed **Lost and Found** – a platform to help people report and find lost items in real-time.
-- 🌾 **Farm Connect** – A platform connecting farmers with retailers, eliminating middlemen.
+- 🌾 Launched **Farm Connect** – connects farmers with retailers, eliminating middlemen.
-- 📚 **Library Management System** – MERN-based system with WhatsApp reminders and Razorpay integration.
+- 📚 Engineered a full **Library Management System** with Razorpay payment gateway and WhatsApp Cloud API reminders.
-- 🛫 **Travel Itinerary Generator** – A data science project that helps plan seamless travel itineraries.
+- ✈️ Built a **Travel Itinerary Generator** that optimizes travel plans using smart data processing.
-- 🎭 **Event Management System** – A platform to organize and manage events efficiently.
+- 🎭 Organized events seamlessly with my **Event Management System**.
-- 📝 **Blog App** – A web application for writing, sharing, and managing blogs.
+- 📝 Published and managed articles using the **Blog App** with role-based access control.
+- ✂️ Created **AI Background Remover** – an AI-powered tool with payment integration to remove image backgrounds.
+- 🤖 Built an **AI Bot using Gemini API** with the MERN stack.
+- 🏆 Won a hackathon with my **Gamified Habit Tracker**, which makes productivity fun and engaging.

 ---

 ## 💡 **Skills & Tech Stack**

 ### Programming Languages
 ![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white&style=flat-square)
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?logo=javascript&logoColor=black&style=flat-square)